gkhaburzaniya/pyscript-docs/docs/developers.md

 * The prompt in your terminal will change to include the name of your virtual environment indicating the sandbox is active.
-To deactivate the virtual environment just type the following into your terminal:
+To deactivate the virtual environment type the following into your terminal:

     ```sh
     deactivate